coleifer/peewee/docs/peewee/postgres.rst

       * **May** be called more than one time.
       * **Should** ideally only contain SQL operations.

-      Additionally, the database must not have any open transactions at the time this function is called, as CRDB does not support nested transactions.
-Attempting to do so will raise a ``NotImplementedError``.
+      Additionally, the database should ideally not have any open transactions at the time this function is called, as setting the ``AS OF SYSTEM TIME`` and ``PRIORITY`` require this to be the outermost transaction.

 .. class:: PooledCockroachDatabase(database, **kwargs)